abhinavsingh/proxy.py/skeleton/README.md

 That is your custom app skeleton structure built on top of `proxy.py`.
 Now copy the `app` directory outside of `proxy.py` repo and create your own git repo.
 Customize the `app` for your project needs

+## Run in detached (backgound) mode

+1. For one-off use cases, you can directly use the following command to start the app in background:
+   `python -m app 2>&1 &`
+2. For production usage, you likely want a process control manager e.g. supervisord, systemd etc